michaeldimuro/ig/README.md

 3. cd instazam-cli/app

-4. Execute by running app.py
+4. Execute by running 'python app.py'

 ** This is an old version and is not entirely persistent.
 New version contains hooks to web platform and online database to resolve persistancy issues.
 Not available to the public. **